-- c) Development or site alteration is not permitted in Provincially significant wetlands.
-Permitted uses in Provincially significant wetlands on Appendix C are limited to: - i) Forestry in the form of reforestation and regeneration, and excluding commercial logging and managed woodlots; and, - ii) Passive uses connected with the conservation of water, soil, wildlife and other natural resources that do not require site alteration. - d) Additional Provincially significant wetlands may be identified during the development review process or through other means, using the evaluation procedures established by the Province. - e) Development or site alteration shall not be permitted within a non-Provincially significant wetland unless it has been demonstrated through an Environmental Impact Study that there will be no negative impacts on the natural features or their ecological functions. - f) Development or site alteration shall not be permitted on lands within 120 metres (393.7 feet) of any Provincially significant wetland and 30 metres (98.4 feet) from any other wetland (otherwise known as adjacent lands) unless the ecological function of the adjacent lands has been evaluated and it has been demonstrated through an Environmental Impact Study that there will be no negative impacts on the natural features or on their ecological functions.
+- b) Provincially significant wetlands have been identified through a specific evaluation that was confirmed by the Province of Ontario.
+Other wetlands have either been evaluated and found to not be a significant wetland and other wetlands remain unevaluated. - c) Development or site alteration is not permitted in Provincially significant wetlands.
+Permitted uses in Provincially significant wetlands on Appendix C are limited to: - i) Passive uses connected with the conservation of water, soil, wildlife and other natural resources that do not require site alteration. - d) Additional Provincially significant wetlands may be identified during the development review process or through other means, using the evaluation procedures established by the Province. - e) Development or site alteration shall not be permitted within a non-Provincially significant wetland unless it has been demonstrated through an Environmental Impact Study that there will be no negative impacts on the natural features or their ecological functions. - f) Development or site alteration shall not be permitted on lands within 120 metres (393.7 feet) of any Provincially significant wetland and 30 metres (98.4 feet) from any other wetland (otherwise known as adjacent lands) unless the ecological function of the adjacent lands has been evaluated and it has been demonstrated through an Environmental Impact Study that there will be no negative impacts on the natural features or on their ecological functions.
 Policies on Environmental Impact Studies, their contents and when they may be waived or scoped are contained in Section D1.4 of this Plan. - g) The Township may require an evaluation of an unevaluated wetland to determine if it qualifies as a significant wetland.